Vishweshwar-6/Virtual-Detection-of-Freeway-Crashes/README.md

 ## Contents:
   - **data/**: Contains sample datasets used for training and evaluation (note: data used here is synthetic due to privacy concerns).
--**crash detection.ipynb/**: Jupyter notebooks for data preprocessing, image generation, and CNN training.
+  - **crash detection.ipynb/**: Jupyter notebooks for data preprocessing, image generation, and CNN training.
--**results/**: results for model evaluation on real-time crash data.
+  - **results/**: results for model evaluation on real-time crash data.
--**docs/**: Documentation of the methodology, model architecture, and findings from the study.
+  - **docs/**: Documentation of the methodology, model architecture, and findings from the study.
--**README.md**: Overview of the project, setup instructions, and usage guidelines.
+  - **README.md**: Overview of the project, setup instructions, and usage guidelines.

 Requirements:
 Python 3.x